OrderlyNetwork/evm-cross-chain/readme.md

 ### Add a new cross-chain service on the new added vault chain
 There are some times we need to add new vault chains.
 So we need to deploy cross-chain-relay and cross-chain-manager on the new added vault chain.
 And update settings of contracts on the ledger side.
 The following steps are the procedures of adding a new vault chain.

+1. Setup the new vault chain's network configuration in `.env` file, including private key, chain id, rpc url, layerzero chain id and layerzero endpoint address.
-1. update token decimal in `config/token-decimals.json`, make sure the new added vault chain's token decimal is set correctly.
+2. update token decimal in `config/token-decimals.json`, make sure the new added vault chain's token decimal is set correctly.
-2. update project related infos in `config/project-related.json` (or you can update it later, if you choose to setup vault later, you should drop the --connectVault flag in the following script)
+3. update project related infos in `config/project-related.json` (or you can update it later, if you choose to setup vault later, you should drop the --connectVault flag in the following script)
-3. run a script to add a new cross-chain service on the new added vault chain and setup it and update ledger side contracts settings
+4. run a script to add a new cross-chain service on the new added vault chain and setup it and update ledger side contracts settings
 ```shell
 ts-node foundry_ts/entry.ts --method addVaultCCService --env dev --vaultNetwork opgoerli --ledgerNetwork orderlyop --initEther 0.01 --broadcast --connectVault
 ```